-Ralf Schwarzer is Professor Emeritus of Psychology at the Freie University of Berlin, Germany, Professor of Psychology at the University of Social Sciences and Humanities in Wroclaw, Poland, and at the Australian Catholic University, Sydney, NSW.
+Ralf Schwarzer is Professor Emeritus of Psychology at the Freie University of Berlin, Germany, and Professor of Psychology at the SWPS University of Social Sciences and Humanities in Wroclaw, Poland.
+He has also been affiliated with the Australian Catholic University, Sydney, NSW, until 2017.

 He has received his Ph.D. in 1973 (Kiel), and was appointed Professor of Education in 1974, and Professor of Psychology in 1982 (FU Berlin).

 After sabbatical leaves at the University of California, Berkeley (1985), and Los Angeles (1990-1991), he was Visiting Professor at The Chinese University of Hong Kong (1994-1995), and at York University, Canada (1998) where he was appointed Adjunct Professor.